Mental health in South Korea: Suicide

+From 2011 to 2023, the leading cause of death for people between ages 9 to 24 was suicide.
+In 2013, the suicide rate in South Korea was 29.1 per 100,000, a decrease from 33.3 per 100,000 in 2011, but still more than twice the OECD average.
+Between 2000 and 2011, South Korea's suicide rate more than doubled, contrary to the international trend of a steadily decreasing suicide rate.
+In 2017, it was reported that South Korea had the 12th highest suicide rate in the world (4th highest for female cases) and the highest rate among the OECD counties.
+The OECD reported that in 2019, the rate of suicide was 24.6 per 100,000.
+This was a decrease from past reported years, but still higher among other listed countries, such as the United States, Canada, Sweden, and more.
+This rise in suicides is potentially linked to the economic wellbeing of South Koreans, as suicides have historically been higher during times of economic strife.

+Demographics

+Elderly

 Between 17.8 and 27.9 percent of those aged 65 or older in South Korea are likely to suffer from depression, significantly higher than the rate in other countries.
 Factors associated with late life depression in Korea include living alone, smoking, financial hardships and intellectual disability.
 The high rate of depression among Korean elders may be a result of the rapidly aging population and the dissolution of the tradition of children caring for their aging parents.
 Government social services for the elderly, such as the Law of Elderly Welfare, are inadequate to provide for the growing population's needs, contributing to mental illness within the demographic.

 Among a sample of elderly Koreans living in the United States, 34% were found to have depression, less than a fifth of which had ever seen a mental health professional.
 The majority of older Koreans living in the United States exhibited a negative perception of mental health services.